rranjan-dev/low-level-design-lld/DESIGN_DECISIONS.md

 These design decisions prioritize:
 - **Correctness**: Thread-safe, no race conditions
-- **Maintainability**: Clear structure, easy to understand
+- **Simplicity**: Easy to understand and remember for interviews
-- **Extensibility**: Can add features without major refactoring
+- **Maintainability**: Clear structure, easy to extend
-- **Simplicity**: Not over-engineered for current requirements
+- **Interview Readiness**: Code that's easy to explain and justify

-The design balances these concerns while remaining interview-ready and production-quality.
+The design balances these concerns while remaining interview-friendly and production-quality.